deatondg/tee.swift/README.md

 # tee.swift

-`tee`-like functionality for Pipe and FileHandle in Swift.
+`tee`-like functionality for `Pipe` and `FileHandle` in Swift.
 Connect one pipe to many!

 # Usage

 This library exports a single function (well, two) which reads data from an input `Pipe` or `FileHandle` and writes it to multiple output `Pipe`s or `FileHandle`s.
-When used with `Process`, this enables sending the output of one process to many, or capturing the output of a process and sending it to the standard output simultaneously.
+When used with `Process`, this enables sending the output of one process to many or capturing the output of a process and sending it to the standard output simultaneously.
 ```swift
 public func tee(from input: Any, into outputs: Any...)
 public func tee(from input: Any, into outputs: [Any])